Warsash SC 400 Open – One day at a time . . .

 A great weekend at Warsash SC for Round 3 of the Rooster & Zest RS400 Southern Tour.

-Howard Farbrother and Lou from Queen Mary SC took the overall victory on countback after finishing the three races tied on 13 points with Peter Mitchell and Sarah Newton of the host club.
+Howard Farbrother and Lou from Queen Mary SC took the overall victory on countback after finishing the three races tied on 13 points with Pete Mitchell and Sarah Newton of the host club.

 They say never mention the weather or the food unless it is critical to the event result, however, the weather was warm and the breakfast was excellent, so most competitors sat out on the veranda engaging in some classic sailing chat while waiting for the breeze to turn-up.